Tekali7/IlBelPaese/README.md

 - A new page to give the user the opportunity to order online.

-- A downloadable menu in PDF format in the "Our Menu" page.
+- A downloadable menu in PDF format in the "Menu" page.

 - A feature to let users make an online reservation.